 Lodging again in Jasper.

 We depart early for the Columbia Icefields and once there, take a tour on large, custom designed vehicles that will drive us down the steep roads onto the glacier itself.
 Once there, an opportunity to walk on the icy glacier is offered for a half hour or so.
 (Bring a warm jacket) We then depart for a nearby skywalk, for a unique experience looking down through the glass floor at trees and a small stream thousands of feet below.
-Later, after lunch, we take the 4 to 5-hour drive to the Calgary Airport where the tour will end for some.
-We will spend the night in Calgary for those who want to extend the journey one more day.
+Later, after lunch, we take the 4 to 5-hour drive to the Calgary Airport where your tour will end and we will say goodbye.